GCW World Championship

 The GCW World Championship is a professional wrestling world championship created and promoted by the American promotion Game Changer Wrestling (GCW).
 It is the promotion's top championship for singles competitors.
-The current champion is Effy, who is in his first reign.
-He defeated Mance Warner at The People vs. GCW in New York City, NY on January 19, 2025.
+The current champion is Joseph Sawyer, who is in his first reign.
+He won the title by defeating Atticus Cogar at GCW Homecoming Weekend: Night 1 on August 15, 2026.